The Most Illustrious

-The Most Illustrious (Spanish: Ilustrísimo Señor (male) or Ilustrísima Señora (female), literally "Illustrious Sir/Mister") is an honorific prefix that is traditionally applied to certain people in Spain and certain Spanish-speaking countries.
+The Most Illustrious (Spanish: Ilustrísimo Señor (male) or Ilustrísima Señora (female), literally "Most Illustrious Lord/Sir" or "Madam/Lady") - abbreviated "Ilmo.
+Sr. D." (male); or "Ilma.
+Sra.
+D.ª" / "Ilma.
+Sra.
+Dña." (female) - is an honorific prefix that is traditionally applied to certain people in Spain and certain Spanish-speaking countries.
 It is a lower version of the prefix The Most Excellent (Excelentísimo/a Señor/a), and was traditionally applied to non-Grandee titled nobles in Spain, but is now used for a series of other offices.

 In the Kingdom of Spain

 The following State and Government officials receive the style "The Most Illustrious":